MinishLab/model2vec/results/README.md

 # Results

-This document contains the experiments results of the Model2Vec project.
+This document contains the results of the Model2Vec project.
 The results are presented in the following sections:
 - [MTEB Results](#mteb-results)
 - [Training Results](#training-results)
 - [Ablations](#ablations)